Kalimba Story: Critical reception

 Record World said that "What Stevie Wonder has done for the clavinet, this group does for the African thumb piano, the 'kalimba.'"

 Alex Henderson of Allmusic called "Kalimba Story" a "treasure".

 Chart performance

 The single reached number six on the Billboard Hot Soul Singles chart, and number fifty-five on the Hot 100.
+In Canada the song reached number 63.

 Samples

 "Kalimba Story" was sampled by hip hop duo Gang Starr on their 1990 track Jazz Thing (Movie Mix).